Your eNOS Is

 Masters FAQ

-Why do masters athletes need more loading days than younger athletes?
+Why do masters athletes need a 5-day loading protocol instead of 3 days?

 Does dietary nitrate actually compensate for eNOS decline?